Opt-In Art: Learning Art Styles Only from Few Examples: Acknowledgements

 We thank Alan Kenny for his thoughtful discussions and for graciously allowing the use of his artwork in this research.
-We also appreciate Yael Vinker and Tamar Rott Shaham for their valuable feedback on our paper.
-JM is grateful for support from the ONR MURI grant (\#033697-00007), IBM (\#027397-00163), and Hyundai Motor Company R\&D (\#034197-00002).
-RH and DB are supported by Open Philanthropy and NSF grant \#2403304.
+We thank Aaron Hertzmann for his insightful discussions and the valuable perspective he brought to this work.
+JM is grateful for support from the ONR MURI grant (\#\#033697-00007), IBM (\#\#027397-00163), and Hyundai Motor Company R\&D (\#\#034197-00002).
+RH and DB are supported by Open Philanthropy and NSF grant \#\#2403304.

 {

 }